-Michelle Bergeron Spell is partner in CSG's Trusts & Estates Group, focusing on estate planning, succession planning and trust and estate administration for domestic and foreign individuals.
+Michelle Bergeron Spell focuses her practice on estate planning, succession planning and trust and estate administration for domestic and foreign individuals.
 She has extensive experience in multi-generational estate planning and asset protection.

 Michelle's clients include high net worth individuals and families for whom she handles such matters as wills, grantor retained interest trusts, generation-skipping trusts, family limited partnerships and living trusts.
 Michelle has extensive experience in representing business owners and frequently recommends and implements plans to facilitate the transfer of business interests to the next generation, reducing transfer tax costs and minimizing the disruption to the family business.